karansohi/InfixToPostFix/README.md

 # InfixToPostFix
-This algorithm uses stacks and queues for converting an infix expression to postfix and also displaying the result
+This algorithm uses stacks and queues for converting an infix expression to postfix and also displayes the final result.